I know it’s a stupid question. We all know what honey is – but do we really?

 Even worse, some commercial brands not only combine multiple sources of raw honey, both EU and non-EU, but they blend honey with other sweet substances such as sugar or corn syrup and not only that, they pasteurise it.
 This is a process of heating the honey to about 70°c and then rapidly cooling it.
 As I said earlier, we know that nothing harmful can live in raw honey, pasteurisation removes this property so is purely cosmetic to make it look cleaner, smoother and easier to handle – ALWAYS choose raw honey if buying for medicinal purposes!

 Medicinal qualities of raw honey or Botulism?

 From being a child, my mum made me a honey and lemon drink if I had a cough or a cold.
 I’m over 60 and I still do the same now, even my kids ask for it when they have as much as a sniffle – and they are adults.
 Its is so much better than proprietary cold remedies – a recent survey actually demonstrated this.
 You can even have it with a tot of whisky or rum.

 But that aside, the health benefits of raw honey are staggering.
-If you get raw honey from bees that foraged locally to where you live it can counter pollen allergies, so helps with the likes of hay-fever.
+If you get raw honey from bees that foraged locally to where you live it can (though disputed by some scientists) counter pollen allergies, so helps with the likes of hay-fever.
 For asthma suffers raw honey can be used as a medicine and for eczema it can also by applied as a southing cream.
 The antiseptic and antibacterial qualities of raw honey are renowned, some raw honey’s antibiotic component, methylglyoxal (MG), is so powerful they are used to treat raw wounds and ulcers.